7 dead, dozens hurt after blasts rock Kabul protester's funeral

 - The blasts comes in the run-up to Tuesday's regional peace summit in Kabul

-Kabul, Afghanistan (CNN)Seven people were killed and 119 others wounded Saturday as explosions erupted during the funeral of a protester killed in the Afghan capital a day earlier in anti-government demonstrations, a Health Ministry spokesman told CNN.
+Kabul, Afghanistan (CNN)Seven people were killed and 119 others wounded Saturday in a trio of suicide bombings during the funeral of a protester killed a day earlier in anti-government demonstrations in the capital city, Afghan officials said.

 "Three big bangs" went off at the funeral of Salem Izadyar, the son of Mohammad Alam Izadyar, the first deputy chairman of the Afghan Senate, a witness told CNN.